colinlogue/flask-manage/README.md

-# Flask-Com
+# Flask-Manage
-Flask-Com is a set of common templates and configuration options that I use to make starting a flask project really easy.
+Flask-Manage is a set of common templates and configuration options that I use to make starting a flask project really easy.
 This is (currently, at least) very much tailored to my idiosyncrasies, but I will try to keep it well documented so it can be availabe, if